Accounting For Every Dollar

 Accounting for every penny gives you a better look at your company’s financial picture.
 You’ll be able to see every bit of money flowing through the business and where it’s being used.
 The increase in visibility allows you to make better business decisions and identify concerns before they become problems.

 If you don’t like the way your numbers are adding up, you can start making changes in the business.
 Then, you can track the changes each month to make sure there’s an improvement.

 More Accurate Reporting

-Along with having better visibility into your cash flow, accounting for every penny will give you the most accurate reports possible.
+Along with having better visibility in your cash flow, accounting for every penny will give you the most accurate reports possible.
 Better reporting helps you make better decisions for the future.
 You’ll have a better handle on which business segments may be holding back the company’s growth.
 Then, you can investigate why that is and create a plan of action to overcome it.

 Accurate reporting can also help you secure more funding and better interest rates.
 Third parties, such as lenders, like to see how your business is performing before deciding whether to extend a new line of credit.
 Accounting for every penny helps you look professional and trustworthy.